 - Possessing or administering a controlled dangerous substance

 You cannot apply for shielding until three years have passed since completion of all portions of your sentence.
 Because a shielding application is a one-time only endeavor, it is crucial that you hire a criminal defense attorney to advise you and help you with the paperwork.

 Contact a Maryland Criminal Defense Attorney

 If you or a loved one has been arrested for a criminal offense, you need the services of an experienced Maryland criminal attorney.
-Contact our office for a free initial consultation.
+Contact our office for a consultation.
 While most cases are settled, we fight aggressively for our clients and will go to trial, if necessary.